New Jersey appellate court reinforces limitation on whistleblower claims

 By: Shane Miller

-As we noted in Freeman Mathis & Gary’s previous blog posts, the Trump Administration is seeking to eliminate certain Diversity, Equity and Inclusion (DEI) programs (or particular aspects of such DEI programs) from the workplace, including for …
+As we noted in Freeman Mathis & Gary’s previous blog posts, the Trump Administration is seeking to eliminate certain Diversity, Equity and Inclusion (DEI) programs (or particular aspects of such DEI programs) from the …

 Fourth Circuit stays nationwide preliminary injunction barring enforcement of executive orders aimed at eliminating DEI programs